Skip to main content

 MSCI 499 - Research Project:

 Development and presentation of a research project while participating in the program.
-Students present a seminar on the project, prepare a grant application and submit a manuscript for publication.
+A manuscript draft/write up is a requirement to graduate.

 2.0